Detox from heroin

 Opiate substitution therapy – During this heroin detox treatment, different opiates are used to help disrupt physical dependency on heroin in the body.
 Methadone maintenance is a popular program used during heroin detox.
 Seeking out long term inpatient or outpatient treatment is common, although some view methadone maintenance as exchanging one drug addiction for another.
 Still, positive outcomes have been exhibited in heroin addicts using opiate substitution therapies.
 Follow up therapy after initial detox is always recommended for heroin addicts.

-Detox from heroin at home
+Self-detox from heroin

-Can or should you detox from heroin at home?
+Can or should you detox from heroin by yourself?
 It’s possible.
 In fact, regular heroin users usually go through their own detox process every now and then.
 They do this because they run down on supplies or aren’t going to be able to get heroin right away.
 Addicts also manage withdrawal symptoms by reducing doses; you won’t get high but you also won’t feel withdrawal symptoms that comes with quitting heroin totally.

-In sum, you can take care of and treat heroin withdrawal symptoms at home if you wish.
+In sum, you can take care of and treat heroin withdrawal symptoms alone if you wish.
 Self-managed care can help ease discomfort.
-But while there are ways you can detox from heroin at home by using methadone or home remedies, it may be better to seek medical help.
+But while there are ways you can detox from heroin by using methadone or home remedies, it may be better to seek medical help.
 If you want to increase your chances of staying clean and avoid relapse, it would be better to detox in a clinic or to do so in a rehab facility, or be in contact with an outpatient program that can help after the initial detox procedure.
 Plus, clinical detox can help provide you with medications that can make the detox process from heroin much more humane.

 Detox heroin questions